johnsonjh/dps8m-proxy/README.md

 ## Overview

-The `dps8m-proxy` program acts as a multi-user *terminal server* and proxy, accepting incoming **SSH** connections on the front-end and relaying (*or proxying*) these connections to one or more **TELNET** connections on the back-end.
+The `proxy` (or `dps8m-proxy`) program acts as a multi-user *terminal server* and proxy, accepting incoming **SSH** connections on the front-end and relaying (*or proxying*) these connections to one or more **TELNET** connections on the back-end.

-Although this program was written to meet the needs of the *BAN.AI Public Access Multics* system and the
+Although this program was originally written to meet the needs of the **BAN.AI Public Access Multics** system and the
-[DPS8M Simulator](https://dps8m.gitlab.io), it is may be useful to anyone who needs to provide modern SSH access to legacy systems.
+[DPS8M Simulator](https://dps8m.gitlab.io) project, it may be useful to anyone needing to provide modern SSH access to legacy systems.

 ## Features

-* SSH ↔ TELNET gateway
+* ✅ SSH ⟷ TELNET gateway
-* Session logging by date and host with automatic log compression
+* ✅ Session logging by date and host with automatic log compression
-* Banners for accepted (`motd.txt`) and denied (`deny.txt`) connections
+* ✅ Banners for accepted (`motd.txt`) and denied (`deny.txt`) connections
-* Session connection and idle time tracking with optional timeout
+* ✅ Session connection and idle time tracking with optional timeout
-* Interactive connection management
+* ✅ Interactive connection management

 ## Usage